jaames/pdbug/readme.md

 #### `pdbug:setEnabled(enabled)`

+If `enabled` is true, the overlay will be turned on, otherwise it will be turned off.

 #### `pdbug:setOverlayColor(r, g, b, a)`

-Set the debug overlay color (defaults to `255, 0, 40, 0.75`. `r`, `g` and `b` should be between `0` and `255`, and `a` should be between `0` and `1`.
+Set the debug overlay color from red, green, blue and alpha values.

+`r`, `g` and `b` should be between 0 and 255, and `a` should be between 0 and 1.
+The default color is `255, 0, 40, 0.75`.

 #### `pdbug:addPaintRect(x, y, w, h)`

-Use this if you need to manually add a rectangle to the paint flashing overlay. `x` and `y` should give the position of the rectangle's top-left corner, `w` and `h` should give its width and height.
+Use this if you ever need to manually add a rectangle to the paint flashing overlay. `x` and `y` should give the position of the rectangle's top-left corner, `w` and `h` should give its width and height.

 ### Options

 #### `pdbug.showFPS`

-Boolean indicating whether the FPS counter should be visible when the overlay is enabled.
+If set to true, the FPS counter will be visible when the overlay is enabled.
 Defaults to true.

 #### `pdbug.showPaintFlashing`

-Boolean indicating whether paint flashing rectangles should be visible when the overlay is enabled.
+If set to true, paint flashing rectangles will be visible when the overlay is enabled.
 Defaults to true.

 #### `pdbug.paintFlashLineWidth`